mobify/mobifyjs/www/v2/docs/image-resizer.md

 - `targetAttribute`: The attribute to set witht he resized url.
 Defaults to "x-src" when capturing, and "src" without capturing.
 - `cacheHours`: Sets the length of time for the image(s) to be cached on the CDN.
-  The default is 2 months.
+  The default is 8 hours.
-- `format`: Output format of the image(s) being resized.
+- `format`: Output format of the image(s) being resized, one of 'jpg', 'png, 'webp' or the special format specifier 'q', which will return an image in its original format, but allows quality to be specified on its own.
 Defaults to original format, except non-animated gifs, which are converted to png.
 - `quality`: An integer from 1-100 used as a quality parameter when encoding jpg and webp images, can only be set along with the `format` parameter.
 - `maxWidth`: Maximum width of the image(s) being resized (in CSS pixels).